Wi11iamC/Wi11iamC/README.md

 ## Hello 👋 there!

-My name is William and I am studying Electrical and Computer Engineering at Rutgers University.
+My name is William and I am studying Electrical and Computer Engineering.

 <!--